-Wendi’s experiences have always seemed to place her in capacity to bring people together.
-She is thrilled to share her passion of developing tailor made marketing campaigns to light the fire of excitement and motivation in all that she embraces.
-Throughout her career she has lead and trained the organization of teams, facilitated community events, and created targeted marketing to increase revenue.
+Wendi’s experiences have always put her in the capacity to bring people together.
+She is thrilled to share her passions around community giving and tailor-make workplace campaigns to meet the philanthropy goals of the companies she works with.
+Throughout her career, she has lead and trained the organization of teams, facilitated community events, and created targeted marketing to increase revenue.
 Protecting the foundation of our lives of which we have we worked so very hard to build has been a cornerstone in her career and daily life.
-From a young age Wendi has volunteered in civic-organizations as well as non-profit agencies throughout the region.
-Wendi’s personal motto, “Live well, work hard, and inspire as you go,” fits perfectly in line with our Live United values!
-Wendi loves spending time outdoors with her family and enjoying what our beautiful Southeast Idaho has to offer!
+Wendi loves spending time outdoors with her family and enjoys all that Southeast Idaho has to offer.

 |IDAHO STATE JOURNAL | Because Change Doesn't Happen Alone, Wendi Ames and the United Way of Southeastern Idaho Live United

 POCATELLO – Living United has been a part of who I am since I was a young girl growing up in Old Town Pocatello.
 I remember my grandfather offering countless people who were down on their luck a place to stay and a hot meal in exchange for a hard day’s work...